GetFluxly Start Free

 GetFluxly is the better fit if lifecycle email is the primary job you are trying to do:

-- You want to start free with no credit card and scale to a flat monthly rate rather than tracking per-product usage across ten billing meters.
+• You want to start with a 14-day trial and pay one flat monthly price rather than tracking per-product usage across ten billing meters.

 See GetFluxly vs Loops and Loops alternatives for more context on the email-first tool landscape, or visit our pricing page for the full plan breakdown.